A Young Jeffrey Epstein Made An Impression On His High School Students

 Several former students told NPR they remember seeing Epstein surrounded by female students at Dalton, though none recalled any incidents of misconduct.

 "It was just kind of a general circle of girls," says Scott Spizer, who graduated from Dalton in 1976.
-"He was much more present amongst the students, specifically the girl students, during non-teaching hours ... it seemed just, it was kind of inappropriate."
+"He was much more present amongst the students, specifically the girl students, during nonteaching hours ... it seemed just, it was kind of inappropriate."

 "There was a mild sense of creepiness," says Kerry Lawrence, also in the class of 1976.
 "When you had a faculty member that girls were paying attention to, it was somewhat disconcerting."